 The DWR first began looking for CWD in 1998 at a request from the CDC.
 The effort was initiated in response to a young resident of northern Utah whom had contracted Creutzfeld-Jakob Disease.
 This person was a hunter and had harvested and consumed deer and elk from the state.
 Samples were collected from areas where these individual hunted and nearly 700 samples were collected and tested over a two-year-period.
 CWD was not detected during these efforts and scaled back surveillance continued from 1999 to 2002.
 The majority of samples collected during this period were from symptomatic deer, elk, and moose, none of which were positive.

 In early 2002, the Colorado Division of Parks and Wildlife announced the finding of a CWD positive mule deer in western Colorado.
 This caused concern given the proximity of the animal to the Utah border.
 Beginning that fall nearly 1,500 samples were collected from targeted Wildlife Management Units (WMU's) around the state.
 It was during the testing of these samples that a mule deer buck harvested in WMU 9 near Vernal, Utah tested positive.

 Photo by Dr. Beth Williams

-Soon after outbreak surveillance measures were implemented in an effort to determine distribution of the disease.
+Soon after, outbreak surveillance measures were implemented in an effort to determine distribution of the disease.
 A 5-mile radius was established around the location where the positive deer was harvested.
-The Utah DWR then culled 84 mule deer and collected and tested samples, none of which were positive.
+The DWR then culled 84 mule deer and collected and tested samples, none of which were positive.
 However, a second CWD positive mule deer was detected later that year near the town of Moab in southeastern Utah (WMU 13).
 The animal had been exhibiting clinical signs of the disease prior to dying in an agricultural field on the west side of the La Sal Mountains.